Mathieu0321/F21-1010/class/lect/Lect-02/Lect-02.raw.md

 Python is a formal language.
 It uses a rigorous syntax.
 As humans we are not used to this.

+One of the realities of development is that you are not using "one" tool. vim - for editing, or notepad++ on windows (don't use notepad it will mess you up).
+VSCode - for debugging - and building and running projects.
+Python - command line for running programs.
+Jupiter Notebooks (Iron Python) for mixing code and output in a human readable form.
+Different types of files.  .py for python, .txt for text, .csv for comma separated values, .mk for markdown, images in .svg and .jpg and .png etc.

+## Software Engineering

+This is a very "software engineering" approach to code development.
+Learning to code effectively is a "process".
+Creativity tends to be innate - it is a talent.
+Programming is a set of skills.

 ## Topics Covered

 1. Files and Directories